SaiEswarReddy01/Phishing-_website_detection/README.md

 # Phishing_website_detection

-phishing_site_url contains dataset which is in csv file
+phishing_site_url contains dataset which is in csv format

 phishing_website_detection.ipynb contains 3 algorithums used to detect weather the url is bad or good